iominh/commit-feed/README.md

 This is Minh Nguyen's homework solution for Chronosphere as of Oct 16, 2022.
 It implements the following:

+- Pagespeed score of 97 for mobile and 100 for desktop
 - React Router integration for http://localhost/:user/:repo
 and invalid routes
 - Autocomplete for user and repo names with animation through